itaybou/WEKA-AWS-Hadoop-EMR-MapReduce-Hebrew-Syntactic-Similarity-Classification/README.md

 	```[a-z-]+```
 	- **Stop words removal** - The english stop words are filtered and not taken into account as lexemes/features.
 	The ignored stop words can be found in: [Stop Words Identifier](https://github.com/itaybou/WEKA-AWS-Hadoop-EMR-MapReduce-Syntactic-Similarity-Classification/blob/main/src/main/java/utils/StopWordsIdentifier.java)
 	- **Porter-Stemmer** - Stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form generally a written word form.
-We use the Open-NLP Java libraries Porter-Stemmer in order to convert all lexemes/features into their stemmed form (e.g. ```advantage -> advantag```)
+We use the Open-NLP Java libraries Porter-Stemmer in order to convert all lexemes/features into their stemmed form (e.g. ```advantage -> advantag, communicating -> commun, communication -> commun```)

 	***Mapper***<br/>
 	Input-Output shape: